 Mike: I’ve heard rumours that she was secretly working for the DA.
 In fact, one source claimed that a deal was made between some ANC, DA and municipal staff in Oudtshoorn and Knysna.
 Is any of this true?
 Was anyone else involved?

 Ralph Stander: Under the previous regional leadership of which she was part of there was some kind of agreement with the DA at these two municipalities.
 I’m still trying to get the details of the agreement, but it’s protected by all cost.
 I know part of the agreement was to keep Ricky van Aswegen and The Knysna Community Forum [Ricky is now a councillor for COPE] out of running the municipality.
 I, and many comrades on the ground, were totally against that because how can you be in partnership with your arch enemy.
 From what I can observe is that agreement is still very much alive for certain comrades.
 I must, however, categorically say that under the present leadership there is no agreement with the DA and will never again be.

 Mike: How is anybody to trust what you say?
 It was common political knowledge that you and Eleonor had a poor relationship.
 Although both you and her told me in 2013 that you had buried the hatchet, how is the public to believe that when they read your answers?
 After all, these accusations, if true, are quite damning and some will surely say that you have political motive to drag her down a notch after she announced, this week, her candidacy for the DA, your opposition?

-Ralph Stander: That’s why I’m no longer involved in the Oyster festival.
-It’s clear that they, under leadership of Nicci is not interested in poor areas.
+Ralph Stander: That’s why I’m no longer involved in the Oyster Festival.
+It’s clear that they, under the leadership of Nicci is not interested in poor areas.